Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 Charging can either be from electricity coming from your solar panel system, or from cheap rate electricity.

-Discharging allows electricity to flow out of your battery into your home, either powering any devices turned on or charging your electric vehicle, via its charging point.
+Discharging allows electricity to flow out of your battery into your home (via the fuse board), either powering any devices turned on or charging your electric vehicle through its charging point.

 How does a battery know when to charge and when to discharge?